stevenacalhoun/music-thermometer-vis/README.md

 -Steven

 ## Deployment ##
 Deployment is done through npm as well.
 To deploy simply run `npm deploy`.
 This builds the project then pushes the built code to the gh-pages branch of our repo.
 By pushing to this branch GitHub pages will automatically serve the website.
-To view the deployed project go [here](https://github.com/pages/stevenacalhoun/energy-sight-vis)
+To view the deployed project go [here](http://stevenacalhoun.github.io/energy-sight-vis)

+## GATech GitHub vs Public GitHub ##
+I chose to post the repo on my personal GitHub account at github.com instead of GATech's private instance of GitHub at github.gatech.com.
+I'm not all that worried about people cheating, and that's the only benefit the GATech GitHub offers over the public GitHub.
+Projects are meant to be shared, and not everyone can access GATech's GitHub instance.
+It's also a pain to push to GATech's GitHub when you're not on campus.
+I hope no one has an issue with this.

+## Weird Side Effect ##
+We're actually hosting the site on GitHub through something called GitHub Pages.
+It's super slick and free.
+I host my personal website on GH Pages.
+Because I do that, it causes the URL for this site to be redirected from "http://stevenacalhoun.github.io/energy-sight-vis" to "http://stevenacalhoun.me/energy-sight-vis/" which I don't like.
+May or may not be fixable, not sure yet.